-Variability - Individual differences - Doubtful species - Wild maging, much diffused, and common species vary moder-Species of the larger genera in any constry vary more than the species of the smaller genera-Many of the species of the larger genera resemble varieties in being very cleasely, but unequally, related to each other, and in having restricted ranges.
+Variability - Individual differences - Doubtful species - Wide ranging, much diffused, and common species vary most-Species of the larger genera in each country vary more frequently than the species of the smaller genera.-Many of the species of the larger genera resemble varieties in being very closely, but unqually related to each other, and in having restricted ranges.

 BEFORE applying the principles arrived at in the last chapter to organic beings in a state of nature, we must briefly discuss whether these latter are subject to any variation.
-To treat this subject at all properly, a long catalogue of dry facts should be given ; but these I shall reserve for my future work.
+To treat this subject at all properly, a long catalogue of dry facts ought to be given ; but these I shall reserve for my future work.
 Nor shall I here discuss the various definitions which have been given of the term species.
 No one definition has as yet satisfied all naturalists; yet every naturalist knows vaguely what he means when he speaks of a species.
 Generally the term includes the unknown element of a distinct act of creation.
-The term "variety" is almost equally difficult to define; but here community of descent is almost universally implied, though it can rarely be proved.
-We have also what are called monstrosities; but they graduate into varieties.
-By a monstrosity I presume is meant some considerable deviation of structure in one part, either injurious to or not useful to the species, and not generally propagated.
-Some authors use the term "variation" in a technical sense, as implying a modification directly due to the physical conditions of life; and "variations" in this sense are supposed not to be inherited : but who can say that the dwarfed condition of shells in the brackish waters of the Baltic, or dwarfed plants on Alpine summits, or the thicker fur of an animal from far northwards, would not in some cases be inherited for at least some few generations? and in this case I presume that the form would be called a variety.
+The term "variety" is almost equally difficult to define ; but here community of descent is almost universally implied, though it can rarely be proved.
+We have also what are called monstrosities : but they graduate into varieties.
+By a monstrosity I presume is meant some considerable deviation of structure, generally injurious to or not useful to the species.
+Some authors use the term "variation" in a technical sense. as implying a modification directly due to the physical conditions of life; and "variations" in this sense are supposed not to be inherited: but who can say that the dwarfed condition of shalls in the brackish waters of the Baltic, or dwarfed plants on Alpine summistor or the thicker fur of an animal from far northwards, would not in some cases be inherited for at least some few generations? and in this case I presume that the form would be called a variety.